rahulchauhan049/galgotias_icloud_feedback_bot/README.md

 # galgotias_icloud_feedback_bot

 ---
-### Show some :heart: and :star: the repo to support the project
+## Show some :heart: and :star: the repo to support this project
 ---

 This bot is made to automate the process of filling feedback forms of galgotias university.